Court of the Women: Holiness

 The Court of the Women was considered more holy than the surface of the terrace (or the Chel) that surrounded it. because any person who was newly immersed, that is, a person who had been immersed that same day, was forbidden to enter there.
 This law did not come from the Torah but from a decree by Jehoshaphat the king of Judah to the people, and therefore if they enter its area on the day they are immersed they are not obligated to bring the sin offering.

 Chambers

 In each corner of The Court of Women was a roofless chamber 40 meters long and wide.

 Most commentators believe that the chambers were within the Court of the Women.
-But it is worth noting the opinion of Rabbi Asher ben Jehiel that the chambers were in fact connected to it from the outside.
+Rabbi Asher ben Jehiel was of the opinion that the chambers were in fact connected to it from the outside.